remram44/taguette/paper.md

 # Summary

-Taguette is an free and open source computer-assisted qualitative data analysis software (CAQDAS) [@caqdas].
+Taguette is a free and open-source computer-assisted qualitative data analysis software (CAQDAS) [@caqdas].
 CAQDAS software help researchers using qualitative methods to organize, annotate, collaborate on, analyze, and visualize their work.
 Qualitative methods are used in a wide range of fields, such as anthropology, education, nursing, psychology, sociology, and marketing.
-Qualitative data has a similarly wide range: interviews, focus groups, enthnographies, and more.
+Qualitative data has a similarly wide range: interviews, focus groups, ethnographies, and more.

 # Statement of Need

 Taguette fills a specific research need for qualitative researchers who cannot afford access to the software to do their work.
 For commercial CAQDAS, the lowest subscription price is 20 USD/month, and the lowest desktop application price is 520 USD [@caqdas].
-There have been fewer than twenty open source CAQDAS available **ever**, and fewer than five are being currently maintained, including Taguette.
+There have been fewer than twenty open-source CAQDAS available **ever**, and fewer than five are being currently maintained, including Taguette.

 Taguette directly supports qualitative inquiry of text materials (see \autoref{fig:document}).
-It is unique in that it provides a free and open source tool for qualitative reseachers who want real-time collaboration (see \autoref{fig:collabs}).
+It is unique in that it provides a free and open-source tool for qualitative researchers who want real-time collaboration (see \autoref{fig:collabs}).
 Taguette has already been used in multiple research publications, which we have compiled in a Zotero library [@taguette-zotero], and also is being self-hosted by research institutions on behalf of their communities (example: [Digitalization Research Cluster, Leiden University](https://taguette.leiden.digital/)).

 # Taguette